Myuan2019/SCEBE/README.md

 ## Input

-- phenoData: a N by 3 dataframe with each row representing a sample; the four columns representing the patient ID, the response variable and the measuring time points, respectively.
+- phenoData: a N by 3 dataframe with each row representing a sample; the three columns representing the patient ID, the response variable and the measuring time points, respectively.
 > For example:

 | ID      |     RAVLT_forgetting| day|